nvcuong/variational-continual-learning/dgm/README.md

 data_name: the name of your data, e.g. mnist or notmnist.
 If you want to test it on other datasets then you need to write your own data loading codes accordingly.

-method: be sure the methods are one of the following:
+method: be sure that method is one of the following:

 + noreg: none of the continual learning method is in use, just naive online learning